bittorrent/scraps/README.md

 # Scraps

 Useful scraps of C++ code.
-This contains whatever functionality we find to be generally useful across our codebases.
+This isn't intended for widespread use, and we don't recommend that it be used directly.
+By open-sourcing it, we aim to...

+* Promote transparency.
+* Facilitate community involvement regarding issues.
+* Publish code with broad application under a permissive enough license that it can be re-used elsewhere.
+* Enable open sourcing of other internal projects that depend on Scraps.
+* Further motivate ourselves to remain conscious of and maintain a higher standard of code quality.

+Because this library isn't intended for widespread use as a whole, we will not be entertaining requests for new features that don't benefit our other projects.

 ## Building

 ### Prerequisites

-You'll need to install these yourself if they aren't already.
+You'll need to install these yourself if you don't have them already.

 * The **pyyaml** and **jinja2** Python packages are used by Needy for our dependency configuration.
 * **git** is used to retrieve several of our dependencies.
 * **pkg-config** is used to integrate our dependencies.
 * **makedepend** is required by OpenSSL.
+* **clang** and **libc++** are required to compile.
+* **libz** is required by Curl.
+* **OpenGL** is required by Scraps.

 These things must be installed before continuing.